-The Lake Hopatcong Foundation continues its variety of projects and initiatives to support the lake environment and experience, continues its work to rehabilitate the Lake Hopatcong Train Station, and continues to plan its three major events: the Lake Hopatcong Block Party, the LHF Gala and Auction, and the Lake Loop.
+The Lake Hopatcong Foundation continues its variety of projects and initiatives to support the lake environment and experience, continues its work to rehabilitate the Lake Hopatcong Train Station, and continues to plan its three major events: the Lake Hopatcong Block Party and the Lake Loop.
 As more milestones are reached and LHF history is made, we will update this page accordingly.

 The first Lake Hopatcong field trips are held at Hopatcong State Park, bringing hundreds of fourth graders to the park to visit stations that included a boat ride, streamwater macroinvertebrate sampling, a discovery hike, an Enviroscape presentation, and a visit to the Lake Hopatcong Historical Museum.
 The LHF intends to expand on this program to include more schools and more grade levels in the years ahead, and the trips fit into the foundation’s long-term goal of getting a floating classroom (modeled on the Lake George program) on Lake Hopatcong.

 The first two Lake Hopatcong Foundation scholarships are awarded to two local graduating high school seniors whose future studies were shaped by their experience on Lake Hopatcong.
 The first-ever winners are Riley Dixon of Hopatcong High School, who won the “lake environment” award, and Luca Monacelli of Roxbury High School, who won the “lake experience” award.

 The LHF receives a $192,500 grant to help pay off the Lake Hopatcong train station, and holds its first events in the building, including the annual membership meeting and a summer barbecue.
 Other smaller grants to help with the rehabilitation and construction process have been secured as well.